-In the opening video session, we established five divine questions that, dare we answer, have the potential to recalibrate and reignite a walk with God that has gotten off track, stuck in a cul-de-sac, or has lost steam or our interest.
-Start today memorizing these questions.
-Get them so far down in the quick of your brain that you could list them in your dreams.
-The first two are asked by God the Father, and the last three are asked by Jesus the Son.
+In the group discussion, we established five divine questions that have the potential to recalibrate and reignite a walk with God that has gotten off track or has lost steam.
+Start memorizing these questions today.
+Get them so far down in your brain that you could list them in your dreams.
+Note that God the Father asked the first two, while Jesus the Son asked the last three.
 Some are abbreviated for easy memorization.

 "WHERE are you?"
+(Genesis 3:9)

-(Genesis 3:9) "WHO told you that?"
-(Genesis 3:11) "WHAT are you seeking?"
-(John 1:38) "WHY are you afraid?"
-(Matthew 8:26) "HOW much more ... ?"
-(Luke 11:13)\ Circle each word that appears in all caps.
+"WHO told you that?"
+(Genesis 3:11)

+"WHAT are you seeking?"
+(John 1:38)

+"WHY are you afraid?"
+(Matthew 8:26)

+"HOW much more ... ?"
+(Luke 11:13)

+Circle each word that appears in all caps.
 Though you will encounter numerous other inquiries on the road ahead, answering these five will establish a baseline you can look back on for reflection and evaluation at the end of this trek.